lebao3105/libtextworker/README.md

 * libtextworker[autocolor]: (since 0.1.3) GUI auto color effect (depends on system theme)
 * libtextworker[all]: Everything above

 Documents are stored to ```v<version>-docs``` tag, normally the document on https://lebao3105.github.io/libtextworker is the latest stable version of libtextworker.
+It has the full API documentation + usage.